Company logo

 Day 01: Arrival / Delhi

-Whilst the room keys and check-in is organized, our representative would introduce the tour to you and hand over the documents to you
+Whilst the room keys and check-in is organized, our representative would introduce the tour to you and hand over the documents to you.

 Day 02: Delhi

-Later we cross the city and into the walled gates of the Old city with visits to the Jamma Mosque (1650) and drive through the fabled area of Chandni Chowk (aptly translates to Moonlight Square) where the throngs of shoppers and vendors meet in the oldest area of Delhi.
-Visit the Raj Ghat and nearby ghats where the founder of the nation, Mahatma Gandhi and thereafter Indira Gandhi and Rajiv Gandhi were cremated.
+At 09:00 am, we will proceed for the guided tour of Old Delhi.
+We will cross the city and into the walled gates of the Old city with visits to the Jamma Mosque (1650) and drive through the fabled area of Chandni Chowk (aptly translates to Moonlight Square) where the throngs of shoppers and vendors meet in the oldest area of Delhi.
+(Please expect some shops to be closed on Sundays)

-Day 03: Delhi / Jaipur (310 Kms) (06 Hrs Drive)
+Day 03: Delhi / Jaipur (305 Kms) (05 ½ Hrs Drive)

-After rest & relaxation, we explore the unending shopping options of Jaipur along with our Guide.
+After rest and relaxation, we will explore the unending shopping options of Jaipur along with our Guide.
 An essential starting point for Rajasthan craftwork is block making and block printing and we will be exploring the process from start to finish in some of the popular stores here.
 The opportunity also exists here to tailor make outfits to your design and size.

 We also explore one of the chief attractions of Jaipur - its jewelry, which offers a variety that ranges from chunky tribal jewelry to enameled gold to modern diamond jewelry.
 Kundan (art of stone setting) and enamel jewelry has been a specialty of Rajasthan, particularly that of Jaipur.
-The stones are embossed into decorative shapes & patterns and embellished with delicate enamel ornamentation in the champeve (raised field) technique.
+The stones are embossed into decorative shapes & patterns and embellished with delicate enamel ornamentation in the champ eve (raised field) technique.
 Jaipur is well known for its gold and silver enameling.
 Colorful bangles made of lac and set with semiprecious stones make an inexpensive buy.
 The craftsmen take great pains to embed the hundreds of stones into the lac.
 The skilled gem-cutters of Jaipur carve enchanting little animals and birds from rock, crystal, jade, smoky topaz and amethyst.
 Intaglio beads & buttons and crystal scent bottles are also available.

-Overnight at Jas Vilas, Jaipur (Standard Room)
+Overnight at Jasvilas, Jaipur (Standard Room) (B)

 Day 04: Jaipur